ianyh/Amethyst/docs/custom-layouts.md

 A function that takes two arguments—`ratio` and `state`—and must return a new layout state based on the recommended ratio.

-* `ratio`: the ratio recommended for the layout based on windows being resized by mouse controls
+* `ratio`: the ratio recommended for the layout based on windows being resized by mouse controls.

+### Mouse Resizing

+Amethyst supports changing the relative ratios of windows when changing the size of windows by dragging them with the cursor.
+By default, these ratios are recommended by calling the `recommendMainPaneRatio` layout property, and happen on the horizontal axis.
+When the window is resized, the system determines what ratio is appropriate for the new width given the dimensions of the screen it is on.
+These values are clamped to [0, 1].

+To scale along a different axis, you can specify the `unconstrainedDimension` and `isMain` properties of each window's frame.
+The dimension determines the axis along which window frame changes will cause recommended ratio changes, and the `isMain` property determines which part of the ratio the window applies to.

+Note that currently the recommended ratio is global to the layout and not specific to a given window, so it is not particularly meaningful to specify multiple `unconstrainedDimension` values among frames.

 ### Common Structures